1,000+ Opportunities

 Public notice for recently awarded CLG grant projects.

-Based on current listing details, eligibility includes: Certified Local Governments in Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Certified Local Governments in Michigan.
+Confirm the full requirements in the official notice before applying.